 Knowledge (articles) and the knowledge base are the output of the double loop KCS process.

 The Solve Loop and Evolve Loop together create a system that is self-correcting.
 The loops are co-dependant.
 The Evolve Loop depends on the people doing the right thing in the Solve Loop.
 It is the aggregate of lots of events, each handled correctly that enables the Evolve Loop analysis.
-By analysing the collection of events and related knowledge articles over time the Evolve Loop identifies areas for improvement in the Solve Loop.
+By analyzing the collection of events and related knowledge articles over time the Evolve Loop identifies areas for improvement in the Solve Loop.
 And, perhaps most importantly the Evolve Loop identifies opportunities for improvement to the business.
 The root cause analysis done in the Evolve Loop can drive improvements to products, services, processes, and policies that are based on the collective experiences of the knowledge worker and of those we serve.

 There are four KCS Practices that contribute to the creation and maintenance of knowledge in the Solve Loop: